hanthethanh/mh/README.md

 # MH - Minimalistic Haml for Javascript

 This is a very simple Javascript helper I use to make my Javascript code easier to read when I have to generate some HTML fragment.

+To use it in browser:

+    <script type="text/javascript" src="mh.js"></script>

+To use it with node.js:

+    var mh = require ('./mh.js');

-It's easiest to describe what it does by examples:
+It's easiest to describe what it does by examples.

     // plain JS
     "<div></div>"